connor-kfitz/Horiseon-Code-Refactor/READ ME.md

-# Add Accessibility to Horiseon Website
+# Add Accessibility and Format HTML for Horiseon's Website

 ## Description

-The purpose of this project is to add accessibility elements and properly format Horiseon's webpage HTML and CSS code,.
+The purpose of this project is to add accessibility elements and properly format Horiseon's webpage HTML and CSS code.
 This is done using semantic tags, alt atributes, and logical structure.
-Adding these tags will make the website more accesible for people with disabilities and up the priority on google's search alogirithim.
+Adding these tags will make the website more accessible for people with disabilities and up the priority on Google's search alogirithim.

 ## Steps Taken

 1. Added the following semantic tags throughtout the html document:

     *header
     *main
     *figure
     *section
     *footer

 2. Properly indented html document with new semantic tags